Frequently Asked Questions About Our Services

 A: Abatement of affected materials is a permanent solution for asbestos and lead as it completely removes the hazard form the home and eliminates any potential for future exposure.
 Waste materials produced from the abatement process are placed in sealed containers and taken to a landfill for proper disposal.

-In either case, to ensure that exposure is comprehensively eliminated at home, it is highly recommended to perform post-abatement clearance sampling.
+To ensure that exposure is comprehensively eliminated at home, it is highly recommended to perform post-abatement clearance sampling.
 Before the project is complete, samples will be taken by an independent testing firm to ensure that contaminants have been removed as effectively as possible.
 Environmental Remedies, Inc. guarantees the passage of any post-abatement clearance test.

-Questions about Mold and Lead Contaminants
+Questions about Lead Contaminants

 Q: Where can lead be found?